rivue/Gamified-Study-Tool/README.md

         medium (chip away at when tired / mentally exhausted from hard ones):
         - implement game "score" logic (if you get >80% #attemps:number of questions ratio) then you get more / less points or something, etc...
-            - ⭐️ add a user joined date so I can display "rivuer for 6 months, 19 days, 13 hours, 10 minutes, 5, 6, 7, etc... seconds"
+            - ⭐️ add a user joined date so I can display "rivuer for 6 months, 19 days, 13 hours, 10 minutes, 5, 6, 7, etc... seconds" in different places
-        - ⭐️ In creating a new library, add checkboxes for different types of modes (fill-in-the-blank, t/f, mcq, etc…)
-            - maybe add it in settings for owner as well (enable / disable for future lesson content generation)

         - ⭐️ add some other types of games / questions (ex: true / false, very detailed / specific questions, sorting, compare / contrast, analogies, image based stuff (not sure how to implement) 6 options choose 1-6, etc... see list below)
         - ⭐️ add i-card for all users, maybe description about the library along with a preview of the files used in the library and maybe also users who are members of the library or something
             - make description visible right below library card I think, maybe i card has more detail information, maybe when it was created or current owner or something